 AutoCAD is a CAD (Computer Aided Design or Computer Aided Drafting) software application for 2D and 3D design and drafting.

-AutoCAD LT is a lower cost version of AutoCAD with reduced capabilities first released in November 1993. amazon
+AutoCAD LT is a lower cost version of AutoCAD with reduced capabilities first released in November 1993.
+AutoCAD

-AutoCAD Freestyle is a simplified, low-cost (US$149) application that makes it easy to create accurate, professional-looking 2D drawings and sketches. amazon
+AutoCAD Freestyle is a simplified, low-cost (US$149) application that makes it easy to create accurate, professional-looking 2D drawings and sketches.
+AutoCAD

 Autodesk 3ds Max, formerly 3D Studio MAX, is a modeling, animation and rendering package.
 It has modeling capabilities, a flexible plugin architecture.
 It's frequently used by video game developers, TV commercial studios and architectural visualization studios.
 It is also used for movie effects and movie pre-visualization.